kis11/shopping-cart/README.md

 conda activate shopping-env
 ```

+You also need to make sure you install the necessary packages to run the program.
+These are:

+csv
+datetime
+os
+pandas
+json
+dotenv
+sendgrid

+Use the "pip install" format to install these packages when you first create the virtual environment.

-Then, access the folder shopping-cart.
+Then, access the folder shopping-cart within the environment.

-My version includes email capability, so you have the option to choose whether you want both a receipt prompt and email receipt or just the receipt prompt.
+My version includes email capability, so you have the option to choose whether you want both a receipt prompt and an email receipt, or just the receipt prompt.
 Thanks and happy shopping.